bing020815/text_prediction_application/github_filing_rules.md

 Click the data file -> Click on 'View raw' -> copy the url showing on the browser
 ```

-When saving a model, use the `relative path` approach to save the model into the `model` folder
+When saving a model, use the `relative path` approach to save the model into the `models` folder

 ```
 '../models/model.p'